Florida Consent Laws

 That’s why we at Hager & Schwartz have created this blog post, to define and help people examine what consent is and when it may apply to real-life circumstances.

-Florida’s Definition of Consent
+Florida’s Consent Law Definition

 As stated in Florida law, consent means, “intelligent, knowing, and voluntary consent and does not include coerced submission.
 “Consent” shall not be deemed or construed to mean the failure by the alleged victim to offer physical resistance to the offender.”